Journey into Reality

 Tossed and Whirled Around

-A young entrepreneur (simply identified in this tale as "Y.E.") awakened and startled, only to find him caught up in a whirlwind.
+A young entrepreneur (identified merely in this tale as "Y.E.") awakened and startled, only to find him caught up in a whirlwind.
 Being tossed about and whirled around, suddenly the whole house landed with a thump.
 "Ooh!"
 Y.E. gasped at the sudden drop.

 Y.E. slowly opened the front door, at first fearfully peeking out through it slightly ajar; a blinding brightness beamed through.
-Y.E. then opened wide the door, his mouth agape at viewing a brilliant display of colors everywhere, colorful flowers, too, blooming all about.
+Y.E. then opened wide the door, his mouth agape at viewing a brilliant display of colors everywhere, colorful flowers, too, all about blooming.
 A score of tiny people danced toward the house, singing as in celebration.

 "Munchkinland?"
-Y.E. asked one of those tiny people stepping forward, finely dressed with top hat and tails, a large sheriff-like badge pinned to the lapel; the dancing and singing concluded.
+Y.E. asked one of those tiny people stepping forward, finely dressed in top hat and tails, a sizeable sheriff-like badge pinned to the lapel; the dancing and singing concluded.

-"Welcome to Relativeland!" he said in the typical Munchkin voice as Y.E. remembered it to be from a movie he had once seen.
+"Welcome to Relativeland!" he said in that Munchkin voice as Y.E. remembered it to be from a movie he had once seen.

 "Relativeland?"
 Y.E. then asked.
 "Hmm, so you're all Relatives?"
 Y.E. asked, snickering.

-"We are Muchkins," that tiny one said with a bold seriousness, puffing out more of his already large chest.
+"We are Muchkins," that tiny one said with a bold seriousness, puffing out more of his chest.

 "From Relativeland," that tiny Muchkin reiterated.
-"Take a look all around at all we have here and our own barns and houses too are filled with plenty.
-And you can have it too, and live on the broad way all your life," he said pointing toward a wide paved yellow brick road.
+"Take a look all around at all we have here, and our barns and houses to are filled with plenty.
+And you can have it too, and live on the broadway all your life," he said pointing toward a wide paved yellow brick road.
 "Hakuna Matata!" he concluded.

 "Hakuna Matata?"
 Y.E. asked.

-"Come on now," the two tiny Muchkins squealed, tugging at Y.E. urging him to continue on.
+"Come on now," the two tiny Muchkins squealed, tugging at Y.E. urging him to continue.
 "Keep going," they said, "We're almost there."